OctopusDeploy/blog/blog/2022-q2/smoke-testing-infrastructure-runbooks/index.md

 ![hey output](hey.png "width=500")

 This output requires some interpretation to decide what further action to take.
-The histogram shows the response time for each of the requests, and in this example you would expect the vast majority of requests to be completed in less than a second.
+The histogram shows the response time for each of the requests, and in this example you'd expect the majority of requests to be completed in less than a second.
 The instructions guide support team members running this script to make the appropriate decision based on the output.

 ## Conclusion